 The Charge 4's ace in the hole, however, is the inclusion of integrated GPS for phone-free route tracking.
 The Versa 2's 'connected' GPS requires you to carry your phone with you, assuming you want to record such data.

 Expect an integrated GPS in the Versa 3 when that arrives, but, in the meantime, the Charge 4 has something to boast over its older smartwatch sibling..

 The smaller Charge also boasts better battery life (unless you are using the GPS all the time, of course), with Fitbit quoting up to seven days per charge, against the Versa 2's (already improved over its predecessor) six days.

-Fitbit's new Active Zone Minutes metric (read all about it in our Charge 4 review) is also a Charge exclusive, but only for the time being - with the feature set to roll out across other wearables, including the Versa 2, in the company's current portfolio in due course.
+Fitbit's new Active Zone Minutes metric (read all about it in our Charge 4 review) was originally a Charge exclusive, but the new heart-rate feature has now been rolled out across other Fitbit smartwatches, including the Versa 2.

 Beyond such distinctions, the feature sets between these two are much the same: fitness and sleep tracking, 24-hour heart-rate monitoring, Spotify controls, Fitbit Pay (contactless payments) support, guided breathing, female health tracking, move reminders, automatic exercise recognition, and a few other extras.